klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S02_Offloading.md

 # Offloading

-In early accelerator generations (and this is still the case in 2022) a CPU cannot directly operate on data in the memory of the GPU and vice-versa.
+In early accelerator generations (and this is still mostly the case in 2023), a CPU cannot directly operate on data in the memory of the GPU and vice-versa.
 Instead data needs to be copied between the memory spaces.
 Multiple accelerators in a system may or may not share a memory space.
-NVIDIA NVLink for instance is a technology that can be used to link graphics cards together and create a shared memory space, but even then it is crucial for performance that data is as much as possible in the memory directly attached to a GPU when being used.
+NVIDIA NVLink for instance is a technology that can be used to link graphics cards together and create some level of shared memory space, but coherency is also limited and in automatic page migration (migration of blocks of memory of a fixed size, called a page) over the fast link is done.
 Many modern GPUs for scientific computing include support for unified memory where CPU and GPUs in the system can share a single logical address space, but under the hood the data still needs to be copied.
 This feature has been present in, e.g., the NVIDIA Pascal and later